 What materials are required to apply to the program?

-To apply, all applicants must submit the online GSAS application, a writing sample in Spanish or Portuguese, a statement of academic purpose written in English, three letters of recommendation, GRE and TOEFL scores (if applicable) and previous academic transcripts.
+To apply, all applicants must submit the online GSAS application, a writing sample in Spanish or Portuguese, a statement of academic purpose written in English, three letters of recommendation and TOEFL scores (if applicable) and previous academic transcripts.
 More information about how to apply is available on the GSAS Application Resource Center website.

 What is the deadline to apply?